stratos-d/crewchief-assistant/README.md

 ### Method 2: CrewChief Auto-Sync

-**Note:** The sync tool maps actions to existing virtual controllers.
-It will not create new virtual controllers for you.

 1. Launch the Assistant app.
 It initializes 1 virtual controller by default.

 2. Initialize controllers.
 Click ADD CONTROLLER in the VIRTUAL CONTROLLERS section to add up to 3 total, depending on how many commands you need.